tstillwell/appengine_multiblog/README.md

 #### A responsive blogging engine designed for multiple users
 ___

-Allow different users to sign up and easily blog.
+Easily allows multiple users to sign up and blog.
 It is not walled or gated so **anyone** can sign up and post directly to the front page out of the box.